nimblehq/elixir-templates/README.md

 *Note:*

-After the project initialized successfully, please remove `nimble_phx_gen_template` in the `mix.exs` file.
-Then run this command:
+After the source code initialized successfully by the NimbleTemplate, please remove `nimble_template` in the `mix.exs` file to keep your source clean.

 ```
 mix deps.clean --unused --unlock
 ```

 ## Running tests